d-morrison/IntroStatActivities/_book/13-RG-regression.md

 # Inference for Two Quantitative Variables

-## Reading Guide: Inference for Slope and Correlation
+## Week 13 Reading Guide: Inference for Slope and Correlation

 ### Sections 7.1 and 7.2 (Inference for regression and model conditions) {-}